One-on-One Tutoring & Educational Assessments for Massachusetts Studentsadmin2023-11-21T14:58:14+00:00

 Wilson Reading System

 Wilson is a 12-step reading and writing program that works well for students who have difficulty with spelling and find it tough to read words by themselves, without surrounding context.
-The steps is a bit more advanced than those from Orton-Gillingham and helps students remember fundamentals through repeating concepts.
+The steps are a bit more advanced than those from Orton-Gillingham and help students remember fundamentals through repeating concepts.
 Students read and review only what they have been taught previously before advancing to the next step which is part of what makes this a successful program.

 About The Lindamood Phoneme Sequencing™ Program

 Also called LiPS, this program helps students who can not process individual sounds in words by showing them how to articulate words to then be able to write and read them.
-Specialists using this program show how the lips, mouth, and tongue can form certain letters and words .
+Specialists using this program show how the lips, mouth, and tongue can form certain letters and words.